MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/arc-gateway-simplify-networking.md

 ## Remove the Arc gateway

-To stop using the Arc gateway and remove the Arc gateway resource, first detach your gateway resource from all clusters.
-After that, you can delete the gateway resource.
+To disable Arc gateway and remove the association between the Arc gateway resource and the Arc-enabled cluster, run the following command:

 ### [Azure CLI](#tab/azure-cli)